addap/egalax-rs/Readme.md

 $ cargo install --path .
 ```

-TODO: check if the config files still work.

 The `linux_config/` directory contains various configuration files to enable a smooth autostart for the driver.
 Put the file `egalax@.service` into `/etc/systemd/system` and `53-egalax.rules` into `/etc/udev/rules.d` to automatically start the driver when the monitor USB cable is plugged in.